thehappycheese/segmenter/readme.md

   - Column names of true measure to segment by; eg `("true_from", "true_to")`
 - `categories` (`list[str]`):
   - Column names of categories to segment by; eg `["road", "cwy"]`
-- `min_segment_length` (`float`, optional): Segments shorter than this will be dropped merged with adjacent segments.
+- `min_segment_length` (`float`, optional): Segments shorter than this will be merged with adjacent segments.
 Only happens to the first and last observation in each segment id.
 Default is Zero.
 - `max_segment_length` (`float`):
   - This is the target segment length.
 For each row in the output `max_segment_length == slk_to - slk_from`